isabellaorear31-design/booknook-app/README.md

 ---

 ### Model & Inspiration Evidence
-I modeled my book cards and search functionality after the **Goodreads** browsing experience.
-I improved the design by adding a cohesive "girly pink" aesthetic and a simplified login wall to make the experience feel more exclusive and personalized.
+I modeled my book cards and search functionality after **Goodreads**.
+I improved/made the design my own by adding a pink theme/aesthetic and I made a login wall so that it felt more personalized.

 ---
 ### Code Block + Explanation